Heterogeneous Coded Computation across Heterogeneous Workers

 The straggler effect can be mitigated even with uncoded computing, via redundant scheduling of tasks and multi-message communications.
 A batched coupon's collector scheme is proposed in \cite{li_nearoptimal}, and the expected completion time is analyzed in \cite{new_on_the_effect}.
 The input data is partitioned into batches, and each worker randomly processes one at a time, until the master collects all the results.
 Deterministic scheduling orders of tasks at different workers are proposed in \cite{mma2019computation}, specifically cyclic and staircase scheduling, and the relation between redundancy and task completion time is characterized.

 Existing papers mainly consider a single master.
 However, in practice, workers may be shared by more than one masters to carry out multiple large-scale computation tasks in parallel.

-In this work, we focus on a multi-task assignment problem for a heterogeneous distributed computing system using MDS codes.
+Therefore, in this work, we focus on a multi-task assignment problem for a heterogeneous distributed computing system using MDS codes.
 As shown in Fig. \ref{system}, we consider multiple masters, each with a matrix-vector multiplication task, and a number of workers with \emph{heterogeneous} computing capabilities.
 The goal is to design centralized worker assignment and load allocation algorithms that minimize the completion time of all the tasks.
 We consider both \emph{dedicated} and \emph{probabilistic} worker assignment policies, and formulate a non-convex optimization problem under a unified framework.
 For dedicated assignment, each worker serves one master.
 The optimal load allocation is derived, and the worker assignment is transformed into a max-min allocation problem, for which NP-hardness is proved and greedy algorithms are proposed.
 For probabilistic assignment, each worker selects a master to serve based on an optimized probability, and a successive convex approximation (SCA) based algorithm is proposed.
 Simulation results show that the proposed algorithms can drastically reduce the task completion time compared to uncoded and unbalanced coded schemes.

 The rest of the paper is organized as follows.
 The system model and problem formulation is introduced in Sec. \ref{sys}.
 Dedicated and probabilistic worker assignments, and the corresponding load allocation algorithms are proposed in Sec. \ref{dedicated} and Sec. \ref{oppor}, respectively.
 Simulation results are presented in Sec. \ref{sim}, and the conclusions are summarized in Sec. \ref{con}.